 Join us to discuss how the changing economic environment will affect the local region, Indiana and the nation in the coming year.

-Read the full Gary article »Each year in December, the Indiana Business Research Center publishes a special Outlook edition of the Indiana Business Review.
+Read the full Northwest Indiana article »Each year in December, the Indiana Business Research Center publishes a special Outlook edition of the Indiana Business Review.

 Published continuously since 1926, the Indiana Business Review is a quarterly publication that provides analysis and insight on economic and demographic issues.